mihneapavel/VAT-Identifier-Discovery/README.md

 ### Sources I wouldn't use in a paid product

-Two, for different reasons.
-First, the third-party "VAT lookup" aggregator sites I found showing up constantly in search results (vat-search.co.uk, vat-lookup.com, and similar).
+The third-party "VAT lookup" aggregator sites I found showing up constantly in search results (vat-search.co.uk, vat-lookup.com, and similar).
+I would not use them because I do not know where they retrieve their data from.
+Also I do not have a guarantee that if I pay, I will get valid data.